openaustralia/yinyo/README.md

 Start Minikube if you haven't already
 ```
-minikube start --memory=3072 --kubernetes-version='v1.15.2'
+minikube start --memory=3072 --disk-size='30gb' --kubernetes-version='v1.15.2'
 ```
-Minikube by default starts with 2GB of memory for the VM which is not enough in our case.
+Minikube by default starts with 2GB of memory and 20GB of disk space for the VM which is not enough in our case.

 Run skaffold.
 This will build all the bits and pieces and deploy things to your local kubernetes for you.
 The first time it builds everything it it takes a few minutes.
 After that when you make any changes to the code it does everything much faster.